Jump to content

 • David Pritchard

-Director of Regulation
+Director of Workforce Regulation and Development

 David grew up in North Wales and attended Swansea University.
 His career has spanned time in public, private and voluntary sectors with a focus on improving user experience.
 David recently joined Social Care Wales after working for Welsh Government.